adam-huganir/yutc/README.md

 # `yutc` ~~yet-unnamed-template-cli~~

-`/jʌːtsi/`

-It's as good a name as any i guess.
+It's as good a name as any i guess. `/jʌːtsi/`

-# yutc Command Line Application

-`yutc` is a command line application developed in Go.
+`yutc` is a command line application written in (surprise, surprise) Go.
 It is designed to parse and merge data files, and apply them to templates.
 The application supports reading data from both local files and URLs, and can output the results to a file or stdout.

 ## Installation